avshabanov/simple-aop/README.md

 using only features of java language, without any steps involving byte/source code generation, JDK proxies, cglib, etc.

 It has some limitations though:
 * Interfaces of the beans wrapped into aspects need to be defined in a special way (explained below).
+However there is no restriction for the method signatures.
 * Aspect is applied uniformly to all the interface methods.
 * No method or annotation-based filtering (after all this is pure Java, without any kind of reflection whatsoever).